CSC207-UofT/course-project-the-frank-lloyd-bytes/phase2/specification.md

 The UCheck menu allows quick and easy access for users to complete the UCheck quiz as well as show their UCheck results.
 Students and faculty at U of T are required to complete this quiz frequently and have a green UCheck result before coming to campus.
 If you have not completed your quiz, you can complete it in this menu.
-After you complete the quiz, your UCheck result will be displayed on the screen in this menu for the next 24hrs.
-Once this 24hrs is up, your UCheck result is no longer valid, and you are required to complete the quiz again to get a result.
+After you complete the quiz, your UCheck result will be displayed on the screen in this menu.